When Police Smell Marijuana

 Probable Cause to Search

-Now, if you do deny them consent and they search that vehicle anyway, they can do that based on probable cause.
+Now, if you do deny them consent to search and they search that vehicle anyway, they can do that based on probable cause.
 And what that basically means is that there’s some evidence of criminal activity and that you’re involved in it, and the smell of marijuana is what justifies that warrantless search for them.
 What that means is the police can not only search inside the entire passenger compartment of the vehicle, they can also search the trunk.
 They can even search under the hood.
-And it also means that police cannot only just look for evidence of marijuana.
-If they see evidence of other crimes, such as firearms or other narcotics, such as meth, cocaine, crack, heroin, anything else, they’re not required to turn a blind eye to that and they can bring up charges for those crimes that they’ve discovered during that search process, as well.
+And it also means that police can not only look for evidence of marijuana.
+If they see evidence of other crimes, such as firearms or other narcotics, such as meth, cocaine, crack, heroin, anything else, they’re not required to turn a blind eye to that and they can bring other charges for those crimes that they’ve discovered during that search as well.

 Can Police Say You Had Possession?

-Now, what is really important in these types of scenarios is who are you within that vehicle?
-If there’s more than one person in that vehicle, meaning if there’s a driver, passenger, maybe even passengers in the back, depending on who you are in there, you have certain rights and certain challenges that may be made.
-The most difficult one to assert any challenges there would be the driver.
-However, there are certain options available to them, as well.
-And so what you need to do is, if you’ve been charged with an offense like this, contact an attorney so they can evaluate the facts of the case and then assert any defenses that you may have and try to get this evidence suppressed and get the case dismissed against you.
+Now, what is really important in these types of scenarios is who you are within that vehicle?
+If there’s more than one person in that vehicle, meaning if there’s a driver, passenger, maybe even passengers in the back, depending on who you are in there, you have certain rights and challenges that can be made.
+The most difficult person to assert any challenges there would be the driver.
+However, there are certain options available to them as well.
+So what you need to do is, if you’ve been charged with an offense like this, contact an attorney so they can evaluate the facts of the case and assert any legal defenses that you may have and try to get the evidence suppressed and if successful, get the case dismissed.

 Charleston, SC Criminal Defense Attorney

-If you’d like to learn more about this type of scenario and what your defenses are in this type of case, please give me a call at 843-530-7813.
+If you’d like to learn more and what legal defenses may be available to you call a Charleston Criminal Defense Attorney at 843-530-7813.
 Thanks for watching, and I hope this helps.